 Things you can do yourself to stop or prevent hiccups

-Although many people find these things helpful, there's no evidence that they work for everyone.
+Although many people find these things helpful for stopping hiccups, there's no evidence that they work for everyone.

-- breathe into a paper bag (don't put it over your head)
+breathe into a paper bag (do not put it over your head)

 Why we get hiccups